 Member views are not taken into account in the selection, retention and realisation of investments.
 However, the Trustees believe that the delegation of portfolio construction to Mercer will lead to ESG considerations that are in the best interest of the Plan as a whole.

 Investment Restrictions

-The Trustees have not set any investment restrictions in relation to particular Mercer Funds but recognise that MGIE has given their appointed third party asset managers investment restrictions in relation to particular products or activities,
+The Trustees have not set any investment restrictions in relation to particular Mercer Funds.